GetDKAN/dkan/docs/admin/data_and_content/adding_new_content.rst

 Using the Add content menu
 --------------------------

 The most direct path for creating content is through the **Add content** menu item on the Admin Menu bar.
-If you're ready to jump right into creating content select the content type and begin completing the fields in the form.
+Select the content type you'd like to add and then complete the fields shown in the following form.

 .. image:: ../../images/site_manager_playbook/adding_new_content/adding_new_content_01.png
    :alt: An image displaying the location of the "Add content" menu on the DKAN navigation bar.